Charities that Accept Craft Donations

 6. Binky Patrol

-Binky provides handmade blankets, or “binkies,” to children in need of comfort and security.
+Binky Patrol provides handmade blankets, or “binkies,” to children in need of comfort and security.
 The organization accepts donations of handmade blankets, which are distributed to children in hospitals, shelters, and other organizations that serve children in need.

 These blankets can provide a sense of comfort and security to children who may be going through a difficult time and can serve as a reminder that they are not alone.
 Binky Patrol also accepts donations of fabric and yarn, as well as volunteers who can help to create the blankets.
 By donating a handmade blanket or getting involved in the blanket-making process, you can help to bring comfort and hope to children in need.
 As per Charity Navigator, they have 3 stars at 77%.